-The purpose of this article

-The purpose of the article is to examine the connection between philosophers and motivational mentors regarding how to achieve fulfillment and happiness in life.
-(Wijnand, van & Igou, 2019).
-We demonstrate that they offer advice based on similar principles.
-The article examines two ways of dealing with the fundamental human need for happiness.
-One is derived from three philosophers: Søren Kierkegaard, Jean-Paul Sartre, and Lucius Annaeus Seneca.
-The second comes from two motivational mentors: Brian Tracy and John C. Maxwell.
-We show that three common elements form the basis of the advice of the philosophers and the motivational mentors: 1. setting goals; 2. proper use of time; 3. taking action.
-Taking action towards goals in an active and planned manner, through effective self-management, fills life with activity, enriches it, and gives it meaning.
-Meaning and efficiency in life receive their power from an almost sacred relationship to the resource of time.
-Philosophers and motivational mentors also discuss how to deal with life obstacles.
-Further, they offer methods for achieving a meaningful life in this world, without basing their ideas and advice on God or a reward in the World to Come (Devine, Hinks & Naveed, 2019).

 Apparent differences between philosophers and motivational mentors

-Fundamental differences between philosophers and motivational mentorshave been notedFor example, a central principle for the philosophers is the necessity of clearly defining questions, even when no empirical and/or logical technique can provide absolute answers (Berlin, 1992).
-Philosophers are willing to address issues even if they remain unresolved and do not lead to practical results.
+There are some fundamental differences between philosophers and motivational mentors.
+For example, at the basis of philosophic thought is the motivation to define questions clearly, even when no empirical and/or logical technique can provide absolute answers (Berlin, 1992).
+Philosophers are willing to address issues even if they remain unresolvable and will not lead to practical results.
 In contrast, motivational mentors try to identify ways to put ideas into practice.
 Philosophers live in the world of ideas, while mentors live in the world of action and successful realization of goals.
 Philosophers strive to examine and teach about fundamental ideas and provide general explanations, without pretensions of offering perfect solutions.
-They avoid the resolution of practice They address the questions "why" and "what is the essence of this issue?"
-Mentors claim that they can guide real success.
+They avoid giving specific, practical solutions, and focus instead on general ideas and directions for action.
+They address the questions "why" and "what is the essence of this issue?"
+In contrast, mentors claim that they can guide real success.
 They give advice about how to improve one’s life.
 They see themselves as teachers of practical methods, not only theoretical ideas.
 They address the question "how"—specifically how to achieve success.

 Another prominent distinguishing different between philosophers and mentors is their target audience.
 Philosophers address the intellectual elite, while motivational mentors address the general public.
 Motivational mentors address anyone willing to take responsibility for their life and change negative personal habits.
 That is, they want to enact a behavioral change, not just a cognitive change in consciousness.
-We are not advocating one approach or criticizing the other, but rather emphasizing the style of addressing different audiences.
+We are not advocating one approach or criticizing the other, but rather emphasizing how these two genres address different audiences.

 Despite this apparent dichotomy between philosophers and motivational mentors, we demonstrate that the difference between them is far from absolute.
 Philosophers give practical advice, like motivational mentors, and motivational mentors address fundamental philosophical questions.